Beneficial owners in a club or association

 Example:

-A person who controls a sufficient share of a organisation who in turn has sufficient control of the organisation obliged to register beneficial owners.
+When a person controls a sufficient share of a business (for instance a holding company) which in turn has sufficient control of the business obliged to register its beneficial owners, that person is a beneficial owner on an indirect basis.

-To be a beneficial owner, a person must indirectly control more than 25 percent at the first level, then control 50 percent or more at subsequent levels.
+To be a beneficial owner, a person must indirectly control more than 25% at the first level, and then hold direct or indirect control of 50% or more at each subsequent level.

 At the first level, the following rules apply: